yasiryagi/helpdesk/README.md

 -   Other ways that the tJOY supply and the fiat pool can increase include through community bounties, competitions, spending proposals, etc.

 An overview on how the new incentive scheme works, and how it interacts with the new proposal model that gives far more power and responsibility to users via the council, can be found [here](/tokenomics).

+# Founding Member Program

+Alongside the testnet incentive structure associated with earning tJOY (redeemable for BCH) from participation, we are also rewarding high-quality project contributors with allocations of mainnet JOY tokens through our new Founding Member Program.

+We have launched this program to ensure that a sufficiently large, effective and motivated community of users is ready to occupy all the different roles required to run, evolve and grow the platform on mainnet.

+You can read more about the program in the [dedicated GitHub repo](https://github.com/joystream/founding-members), or on our [website](https://www.joystream.org/founding-members/).

 # Active Roles